 Your skin makes a great barrier between you and danger or infectionmost of the time.
 We tend to take for granted this organ (and the skin is an organ) that covers our whole body, but then something happens to cause skin conditions on the feet or elsewhere, and we realize its importance.
 That something can take many forms, some of which we described below.

 Taking care of your skin is crucial so it can continue to hold your other tissue in place and protect it.
 Your skin can sense things around you that could hurt you; like heat, cold, and sharp objects, so you can avoid them and stay safe.
 Treat the skin on your feet kindly with daily hygienic care, proper footwear, and keeping an eye out for any abnormalities.

-Be sure to contact Ottawa Foot Practice in Ontario at (613) 595-9700 if you notice anything strange about the skin on your feet or legs.
+Be sure to contact Ottawa Foot Clinic in Ontario at (613) 595-9700 if you notice anything strange about the skin on your feet or legs.
 We can give you a prompt and accurate diagnosis and a treatment plan that will get your skin healthy again.

 Common Skin Conditions on the Feet